jose-marquez89/de-learning-notes/intro-to-bash-scripting/control_statements_in_bash_scripts.md

 fi
 ```
 File related flags you can use:
--`-e` file exists
+- `-e` file exists
--`-s` file exists and has size greater than zero
+- `-s` file exists and has size greater than zero
--`-r` file exists and is readable
+- `-r` file exists and is readable
--`-w` file exists and is writable
+- `-w` file exists and is writable

 You can find more flags [here](https://www.gnu.org/software/bash/manual/html_node/Bash-Conditional-Expressions.html)